 - Avoid turning, side to side motion, twisting or pivoting for months after the surgery

-- I personally allow cycling, elliptical training soon after ACL surgery, but check with your surgeon.
+- I allow cycling, and elliptical training soon after ACL surgery, but check with your surgeon.

-- We will slowly advance your activity each time we see you… DO NOT start a new activity until you’ve been given the green light by your doctor after ACL surgery.
+- We will slowly advance your activity each time we see you… DO NOT start a new activity until your doctor gives you the green light after ACL surgery.

-A normal “native” ACL has two bundles that it is composed of.
+A regular “native” ACL is composed of two bundles.
 An anteromedial and a posterolateral bundle.
 99.9% of reconstructions performed today only recreate the AM bundle.
 Dr. Freddie Fu, 5 or so years ago proposed that we should be reconstructing both bundles to better control rotational instability that some patients continue to complain of after a routine ACL reconstruction.

-I stumbled upon a very interesting site ….
-ACL Surgery .
+I stumbled upon a fascinating site: ACL Surgery.
 This site is put together by a patient who underwent the procedure and found that the information available to them was incomplete.
 I do not condone nor advise that you take anecdotal notations as medical advice and in no way do I offer this as medical advice.
 But if you are seeking to learn what an ACL reconstruction is like from the patient’s perspective, I think you may find this site useful.